KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript/2-function/README.md

 > [!INFO]
 > We are using **Step** in this session, but debugging tools, such as Chrome DevTools, have other capabilities to make debugging easy.
 You can add **breakpoints** to force your web page to pause execution without adding `debugger;` statements so you can execute multiple lines of code pausing execution using the **Resume** button instead of **Step**.
 You can also add the `numberOfClicks` variable to a watch list so that you can see the value at a glance.

-12. Repeat the stepping through the code and resuming until you click for the 4th time.
-Does the `else` condition execute?
+12. Click the button multiple times.
+Repeat the stepping through the code by clicking the button and resuming until you click for the 4th time.
+Does the else condition execute?

 13. In _script.js_, remove the `debugger;` statement so we aren't interrupted in the rest of the worksheet.
 Feel free to add it back if you get stuck!